Orange Shirt Society founder hopeful for future of Indigenous families – Vanderhoof Omineca Express

 She is hoping this will happen every year as it was something she thought about a few years ago but had not done anything about it yet.

-If people have to stand on a balcony because that’s their only choice, then that’s OK too, but her preference is to have people standing on the ground.
+If people have to stand on a balcony because that’s there only choice, then that’s OK too, but her preference is to have people standing on the ground.

 “It’s a way to honour all survivors.”